magento/architecture/design-documents/service-isolation.md

 The decision to move all UI to the browser as a part of PWA effort significantly reduces the number of undesired dependencies in the codebase.
 Most dependencies reside in the UI and will not be present in PWA implementation.

 ## Desired state

+To resolve the current dependency issues, Magento should continue its path of Service isolation.

-Magento _services_ (Catalog, Checkout, Order Management, ...) are isolated and only communicate through service contracts.
+Magento _services_ (Catalog, Checkout, Order Management, ...) should be isolated and only communicate through service contracts.

 A _service_ is a part of the Magento application that consists of one or more modules.
 It is responsible for distinct business behavior.